opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

 To set up a field as a facet:

 1. In the preview area of the Processing tab, choose the field you want to set up as a facet.
 Choose a field relevant enough to become a filter.
-2. Click the facet button.
+2. Click the |icon-facet| button.

 .. _configuringoptions:

 Configuring field options
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-1. In the preview area of the Processing tab, click the Configuration button of the field of your choice.
+1. In the preview area of the Processing tab, click the |icon-configuration| button of the field of your choice.
 2. Configuration options change depending on the type of the field and on whether the field is set up as a facet or not.
 Follow the right instructions depending on the chosen configuration option.

 Configuration options available for every field